European Chips Act

-The European Chips Act (ECA), also known as simply the Chips Act, is a legislative package to encourage semiconductor production in the European Union.
+The European Chips Act (ECA), also known as simply the Chips Act, is a legislative package to encourage semiconductor production in the European Union (EU).
+It was adopted in 2023.
+The European Semiconductor Board (ESB) is its primary governance and advisory body.

 Act

 First announced in February 2022, the Commission has intended through the ECA to reclaim market share from the dominant Taiwan Semiconductor Manufacturing Company (TSMC) and reduce European exposure to supply chain risks.
 The ECA is part of a "Chips for Europe" investment plan which will span at least until 2030, and aims to establish Europe as "a leader in this market", according to president of the European Commission Ursula von der Leyen.
 The proposal has three "pillars":